mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 ```
 _Note: In this example we also illustrate that we don’t want this policy to be enforced in the `kube-system` and `kyverno` namespaces._

-Kyverno has a library of policies (https://kyverno.io/policies/).
+Kyverno has a [library of policies](https://kyverno.io/policies/).
 This library is very helpful, we can deploy the ready-to-use policies as well as taking inspiration of them to write our own custom policies.

 ## Evaluate the policy locally with the Kyverno CLI